ACIDOSIS: The Kiss of Death!

 DEFINITION: Acidosis is an increased acidity in the blood and other body tissue.
 Acidosis is said to occur when arterial pH falls below 7.35.
 The pH level of our blood affects every cell in our body.
-Chronic acidosis corrodes body tissue, and if left unchecked, will interrupt all cellular activities and functions.
+Chronic acidosis may corrode body tissue, and if left unchecked, will likely interrupt all cellular activities and functions.

-HIGH ACID-FORMING FOODS and DIETS all lead to ACIDOSIS.
+HIGH ACID-FORMING FOODS and DIETS may lead to ACIDOSIS.

 Studies have shown that an acidic, anaerobic (which is also the lack of oxygen) body environment encourages the breeding of fungus, mold, bacteria, and viruses.
 As a result, our inner biological terrain shifts from a healthy oxygenated, alkaline environment to an unhealthy acidic one (acidic pH scale).